dtcooper/python-dispmanx/docs/index.md

 ---
 title: Intro
+nav_title: fuck
 ---

 !!! danger "A Word of Caution"
     Currently, **Python DispmanX is under active development**.
-This documentation may not reflect the latest changes, or may include changes that are not yet available on [PyPI][]. _Beware!_
+This documentation may not reflect the latest changes, or may include changes that are not yet available on [PyPI]. _Beware!_

     It's recommended that you at least install the latest version from source, described below in the [installation][installation] section.

 # Welcome to Python DispmanX